clicon/clixon/doc/FAQ.md

 - routing_netconf.c - Modify semantics of netconf commands.

 ## How do I write a commit function?
-You write a commit function in routing_backend.c.
+In the example, you write a commit function in routing_backend.c.
 Every time a commit is made, transaction_commit() is called in the backend.
 It has a 'transaction_data td' argument which is used to fetch information on added, deleted and changed entries.
 You access this